Get insider access

 If you're looking for a vlogging camera, the Sony ZV-E10 is one of the best budget options on the market.
 It uses the same sensor as the Sony α6400 mentioned above but has a more vlogging-oriented design.
 That includes a fully articulated screen to help you monitor yourself while vlogging and an improved stereo mic with a detachable windscreen to reduce wind noise when shooting outdoors.
 However, it does lack a viewfinder, making it less versatile for photography.

 The camera can record 4k video at up to 30 fps and 1080p at up to 120 fps, giving you a fairly wide selection of frame rate options, whether you want to record smooth action footage or incorporate slow-motion into your vlogs.
 The camera's autofocus system is also very reliable, ensuring you and your subjects stay in focus.
 That said, it can struggle with overheating when recording for longer periods in 4k.
 If you're willing to stretch your budget, the Sony ZV-E10 II is a more powerful video camera than its predecessor.
-It has more frame rate options and a bigger battery, though it's notably pricier.
+It has more frame rate options, more advanced internal recording capabilities, and a bigger battery, but it's notably pricier.

 See our review